jocketocke/EITA25-project2/README.md

 # Project 2

 ## Requirements
 - Someone working at a hospital has access to a medifcal record only if he/she treats the patient or is related in some other way to his/her work.
 - Patient can access his/her own file
 - An audit log must be kept that logs all access to a medical record.
 - Socialstyrelsen should be able to destroy the audit file
 - Need to write in Java
 - Need client and server implementations from Project 1.
 - Some form of two-factor authentication
 - All certificates needs to have a CA

+## Keystore names
+- Doctor Proktor, Nurce nancy, Bill Clinton, Aleko L

 ## Rules for access